software-students-spring2024/4-containerized-app-exercise-team0-4/README.md

 # Voice App Recorder

 ## Description
 This app is designed to allow users to generate transcripts of voice recordings.
+It allows users to use their laptop microphone for recording an audio file.
+This audio file is analyzed by a Machine Learning Client which generates a transcript of the recording.
+Transcripts are displayed on the web app for the user to view.

 ## Add environment variables to web-app and machine-learning-client
 1. Create a .env file in the root directory of the web-app and machine-learning-client